On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Born field equations

-The shock wave steepening does not take place in this case because the co--propagating waves do no interact and the photon--photon scattering does not occur.
+In other words, the shock wave steepening does not take place in this case because the co--propagating waves do no interact and the photon--photon scattering does not occur.
 Only exceptional waves are created.